Help center

 What does 'True monthly' include?

 Principal & interest + property taxes + insurance + flood + HOA + special assessments + a modeled utilities baseline.
 It is the full carry — not just P&I — because SW Florida insurance and assessments can swing the number by hundreds per month.
+When a property is on the Lee or Collier tax-delinquent list, we also add a **Tax catch-up** line (the unpaid balance amortized over 12 months) so the monthly reflects what a new owner has to clear at or shortly after closing.

 How do I read the Cash Flow tab?